Athlyn Green enjoys whipping up tasty dishes in her home kitchen. She's received many requests for her recipes and is happy to share.

 - Jumble-Crumble - Mix together assorted berries and top with mixture.
 Bake, then serve while still warm with whipped cream or ice cream or banana pudding.

-- Peach Crumble: Place canned sliced peaches in baking pan.
+- Peach Crumble: Place canned sliced peaches in a baking pan.
 Top with mixture.
 Serve with whipped cream or ginger-vanilla ice cream.

 - Pear Crumble: Collect ripe pears.
 Peel and place in baking dish.
 Cover with crumble topping.
 Serve with vanilla or ginger-flavored ice cream.